Coming Soon 👀 At the beginning of April, you’ll be

 He’s also a “Viking Funeral” sort of Pumpkin.

-dwane.scoty1 about 4 years ago
+dwane.scoty1 over 4 years ago

 No worries, Randall!
 You’ll soon be ammo for Punkin’ Chunkin’ Regatta!

-WDD almost 4 years ago
+WDD about 4 years ago

 If Nature had human-like intelligence, it might explain that a kind of contract exists between fruit-bearing plants and herbivores.
 The plants give up a part of their tissue (the fruit) to the animal in exchange for having their seeds spread.
 If there is no animal to eat the fruit, it’s still a win, as the fruit provides fertile material in which the seed can germinate and grow.